-- 1a.
+1a.
 One state only.
 Enter the two-letter U.S. Postal Service abbreviation for the state where you were required to pay your state unemployment tax on line 1a.
-For a list of state abbreviations, see the Schedule A (Form 940) instructions or visit the website for the U.S. Postal Service at www.usps.com. - 1b.
-More than one state (you are a multi-state employer).
+For a list of state abbreviations, see the Schedule A (Form 940) instructions or visit the website for the U.S. Postal Service at USPS.com.

+1b.
+More than one state (you're a multi-state employ-

+er).
 Check the box on line 1b.
 Then fill out Schedule A (Form 940) and attach it to your Form 940.

-2. If You Paid Wages in a State That is Subject to Credit Reduction
+2. If You Paid Wages in a State That Is Subject to Credit Reduction